lizmorgan12/WomenConnect/WomenConnect.md

 ### WomenConnect Event Swag

 * Swag can be purchased through your company’s preferred vendor or another brand merchandise store
-* Some examples include [Women In Tech book](https://www.amazon.com/Women-Tech-Practical-Inspiring-Stories-ebook/dp/B010ZZYJSI), stemless wine glasses, tea cup & saucer, company-branded leather bound notebooks
+* Some examples include a Women in Tech book, stemless wine glasses, tea cup & saucer, company-branded leather bound notebooks
 * On the day of the event, swag can be provided to attendees upon arrival, departure or at roundtables.